Porch sitting: Sociology

 Some see a potential downside of sitting on porches: the intrusiveness of porch-based surveillance.

 Decline

 On hot summer days, it was formerly cooler out on the porch than it was inside the house.
-Air conditioning has thus replaced porch sitting, enabling people able to socialize in the comfort of their homes, although porch sitting is still common in areas where the climate is warm.
+Air conditioning has thus replaced porch sitting and enabled people to socialize in the comfort of their homes although porch sitting is still common in areas in which the climate is warm.

-Other causes of a decline of porch sitting are television, which provides other entertaining sights, and the motor car, which made street views more noisy and unpleasant.
+Other causes of a decline of porch sitting are television, which provides other entertaining sights, and the motor car, which made street views noisier and unpleasant.